Linkurious/ogma-timeline-plugin/docs/README.md

 That's it !
 You have a fully functionnal Ogma instance within your app, and a timeline showing your data.

-## Get the timestamps on your nodes
+## Get the timestamps on your nodes adn edges

 By default the plugin looks for `start` and `end` keys within node data, and uses it to generate the timeline.
-If you store your data within the `creation.date` and `deletion.date` keys for instance, then you can pass `startDatePath` and `endDatePath` properties to the Controller constructor:
+If you store your data within the `creation.date` and `deletion.date` keys for instance, then you can pass `nodeStartPath` and `nodeEndPath` properties to the Controller constructor:

 ```ts
 const timelinePlugin = new TimelinePlugin(ogma, container, {